Tom Hickathrift: Cultural legacy

 He is mentioned in Laurence Sterne's Tristram Shandy and Lavengro by George Borrow, although Borrow places his exploits as far north as Lincolnshire.

 The elaborate moulded plasterwork (pargeting) decorating the Old Sun Inn in Saffron Walden, Essex features his battle against the Wisbech Giant.
 There are still references to Hickathrift in the Wisbech area: Hickathrift Farm, Hickathrift House and Hickathrift Corner exist.
 The large indentation known as Hickathrift's Washbasin has however been built over.
-A large stone cross remains in Tilny All Saints churchyard, thought to be the last of three that were collectively known as Hickathrift's Candlesticks.
+A large stone cross remains in Tilney All Saints churchyard, thought to be the last of three that were collectively known as Hickathrift's Candlesticks.

 A character named Hiccafrith, based on Tom, appears in Marcus Pitcaithly's Hereward trilogy.

 In the Wisbech area naughty children were told "Old Tom Hickathrift'll get you" and an old rhyme was still well known in the 1920s.

 From time to time the story of Tom is reenacted, as occurred in Wisbech in 2016 as part of a HLF funded project.

 The folktale features in the Enid Porter project.

 The Hickathrift website contains a children's play, poem and other material drawing on the legend.